copsTvFan/cops-episode-guide/guide.md

 **Miami, FL 4**

 - (Weapons Inspection) Metro-Dade Police Department -- Corporal Ronald Dignazio is the inspector and tells the officers to line up, draw their weapons, eject their cartridges to the floor and present their weapons for inspection.
   Another officer checks them.
 Officer Federico Chacon says he doesn't take sides, make problems personal and just tries to make the best decision.
-(7:24 PM Street Patrol) A car chase; man assaults friend; drug bust.
+(7:24 PM Street Patrol) A car chase
+- man assaults friend
+- drug bust.

 ## CP-433